MetPX/sarracenia/doc/design/use-cases/uc010_EC2Science.rst

      6. bandwidth/scaling
-	If you fire up n-dd_senders, they will initiate n connections to sftp. the lb´s with assign them to different nodes.
+	If you fire up n-sr_senders, they will initiate n connections to sftp. the lb´s with assign them to different nodes.